amansingh4012/VAULTA---Secure-MERN-Stack-Authentication-System-/DEPLOYMENT.md

 - Check for any errors

 ### 3. Update CORS Settings (if needed)
-If you have CORS issues, verify `FRONTEND_URL` in environment variables matches your Render URL.
+If you have CORS issues in development mode, ensure `FRONTEND_URL` in your local `.env` is set to `http://localhost:5173`.
+In production, CORS is automatically configured for same-origin requests.

 ---